jeff-wolff/lineage-entertainment/README.md

 define('WP_ENV', 'production');
 ```

-### With Vitejs, you have a dev server include.
+### With Vite, you have a dev server include.
 When you change a file, the browser reload the page.

 ## Scripts